Simplified Time-Series Data Solution

 A topic in TDengine is defined by an SQL statement and can be a database, a supertable, a set of tables, or a single table.
 Once a topic has new data points, it is pushed to consumers that have subscribed to it.
 If a database has multiple vnodes (shards), multiple consumers in a consumer group can consume the same topic to boost the data throughput.

 The main advantage of TDengine data subscription is that you can perform data filtering.
 Applications can subscribe to only those data points that meet specific filtering conditions, and other data points are not passed to the application at all.
 In addition, the application can subscribe to a specific column or set of columns instead of all the columns.
-For time-series applications, this makes TDengine more flexible and efficient than third-party components.
+For industrial data applications, this makes TDengine more flexible and efficient than third-party components.

 The following figure shows a classical design for a time-series data solution.